FOUNDER AND DIRECTOR

-Victor Manuel Ruiz is a native San Juaneno.
-Victor is the friendly face that greets our parents and children at drop off and pick up each day.
+Mario is a native San Juaneno.
+Mario is the friendly face that greets our parents and children at drop off and pick up each day.
 He has a kind and gentle disposition and is a wonderful presence for the children.
 He maintains the property and uses natural materials to teach the children simple shelter building techniques which result in great play spaces for the students.
 Victor is hardworking, trustworthy and responsible, we are happy to have him as part of our staff.

 DIRECTOR OF DEVELOPMENT

 Sarah Fahey joined the San Juan del Sur Day School as Director of Development in 2012, assisting Director Julie Speier with social media, enrollment, and administrative duties.
 Prior to moving abroad, Sarah earned her bachelor’s degree in English with a minor in early childhood development from Skidmore College.
 She worked for 6 years in public television helping to produce such children’s shows as Arthur, Time Warp Trio, and Curious George.
 She then went on to obtain her master’s degree in school counseling from Boston University and worked as a school counselor for two years at the Fay School and also as a case manager in a homeless shelter for pregnant and parenting teens.
 She has two children who both attend San Juan del Sur Day School.